-- iii) To accommodate the requirements of the Food and Organic Waste Policy Statement, Regional Council approve, in principle, the development of a Green Bin program for multi-residential buildings receiving Regional waste collection services. - B) That Regional Council direct staff to amend By-Law #46-2011, A By-Law to Regulate the Provision of Waste Management Services Under the Jurisdiction of the Regional Municipality of Durham, effective July 1, 2024 to reflect the above program changes; and - C) That a copy of this report be distributed to Local Area Municipalities and the Ontario Ministry of the Environment, Conservation and Parks York-Durham District Office for their information."
+- "A) That Regional Council approve the following requirements to implement the proposed organics management program: - Launch an Enhanced Green Bin that adds diapers, personal sanitary products, adult incontinence products, pet waste, pet litter, and any other material deemed processible by the Regional Municipality of Durham to the list of acceptable materials in the Regional Municipality of Durham's Green Bin program; and - iii) To accommodate the requirements of the Food and Organic Waste Policy Statement, Regional Council approve, in principle, the development of a Green Bin program for multi-residential buildings receiving Regional waste collection services. - B) That Regional Council direct staff to amend By-Law #46-2011, A By-Law to Regulate the Provision of Waste Management Services Under the Jurisdiction of the Regional Municipality of Durham, effective July 1, 2024 to reflect the above program changes; and

+C) That a copy of Report #2023-WR-3 of the Commissioner of Works be distributed to Local Area Municipalities and the Ontario Ministry of the Environment, Conservation and Parks York-Durham District Office for their information."